pqrs-org/Karabiner-Elements/src/apps/localization/README.md

 Mouse and keyboard actions are intercepted without changing the alert's enabled appearance, and automatic navigation is suppressed.
 Settings includes the connection retry and advanced driver guidance variants.

+Setup previews use the same inline Setup layout and show instructions even when permissions have already been granted.
+Driver previews include advanced guidance and the macOS 13/14 variant.
+Long instructions can be scrolled; clicking or Escape returns to the Debug list without changing the actual setup state.